vliviu/hme_toolbox_RUST/README.md

 ## 1. INTRO: Hierarchical Mixture of Experts (HME)
 This toolbox provides hierarchical clustering using the Mixture of Experts model.
+see also https://github.com/vliviu/HME-Toolbox  for references (in docs/) where the articles inspiring this work were published.

 ## 2. Description

 The HME Toolbox implements the Hierarchical Mixture of Experts (HME) algorithm, designed to handle clustering of biological entities